What is this subject about?

 What will I study in the second year?

-In the second half of the year you select one starting point from a range of themes set by OCR to produce a portfolio of design work, with the final outcome being produced under controlled conditions.
+In the second half of the year you will select one starting point from a range of themes set by the exam board to produce a portfolio of design work, with the final outcome being produced under controlled conditions.
 All second year work is submitted for teacher assessment and external moderation.

 An art or design background is a helpful base to develop new skills.
 You will be encouraged to make independent visits to exhibitions, art galleries and museums and keep up-to-date with current fashion issues.
 You will develop your observational and analytical skills and acquire practical and technical skills to be transferred into creative work as appropriate to your intentions.

-Fashion can be combined with Fine Art, Photography, 3D Design, Graphic Communications or BTEC Art and Design.
-However you should be aware that there will be continual coursework throughout the year so you will need to manage your time accordingly.
-This combination will give you a strong portfolio for applications to Art Foundation or Fashion related degrees.
-This course also combines well with Media, English, Business and History of Art for those wishing to progress to fashion journalism, styling, marketing and product development or business.
-There are no restrictions with other choices.
+The combination of Fashion with other creative subjects will give you a strong portfolio for applications to Art Foundation or Fashion related degrees.
+This course also combines well with Media, English and Business for those wishing to progress to fashion journalism, styling, marketing and product development or business.

 What are the formal entry requirements for this course?